rainwater-tornado/site/content/about/how-to-help.md

 Existing torrents are good, but they can be direct downloads as well.

-To suggest a new collection, please e-mail <jackgraysonfox@gmail.com>.
+To suggest a new collection, please e-mail <contact@rainwatertornado.cloud>.
 Be sure to include a link to a torrent or download source.

 ## Help Wanted on Existing Collections